 Situations where a survivorship policy can be useful

-• Estate planning strategies.
-Survivorship life insurance is often used by high net worth couples who want to lessen the tax burden for their children after they die.
+• Estate planning strategies: Survivorship life insurance is often used by high net worth couples who want to lessen the tax burden for their children after they die.
 A surviving spouse doesn't have to pay taxes after the first spouse dies.
-However, if their resulting assets exceed the federal exemption level (currently $11.7 million), then federal estate taxes – which can run as high as 40%4 – must be paid after the second spouse dies.
-Currently, 12 states and the District of Columbia tax estates at an even lower threshold, and six have inheritance taxes.5 A survivorship policy can help provide immediate cash flow to pay estate taxes and related costs once both spouses die.
+However, if their resulting assets exceed the federal exemption level (set at $13.99 million for 2026), then federal estate taxes — which can run as high as 40% — must be paid after the second spouse dies.4 Currently, 12 states and the District of Columbia impose estate taxes, and five have inheritance taxes.5 A survivorship policy can help provide immediate cash flow to pay estate taxes and/or inheritance taxes, as well as final expenses and related costs once both spouses die.
+This financial protection for beneficiaries can be especially valuable for high-net-worth families seeking to manage tax burdens and provide financial security for heirs.
 It can also help equalize the distribution of assets among heirs, especially when assets (like a family business) can't be easily sold.
-Before buying insurance or other financial products for this purpose, you should consult with a personal finance professional and tax professional who can provide appropriate tax and investment guidance.
+Before buying insurance or other financial products for this purpose — and to fully understand the tax implications of survivorship life insurance — you should consult with a personal finance professional and tax professional who can provide appropriate tax and investment guidance.

-• Business succession planning strategies.
-Survivorship policy owners can be any two people, including business partners.
-A survivorship policy can provide the liquidity needed to transfer business ownership if both partners die.
+• Business succession planning strategies: Survivorship policy owners can be any two people, including business partners.
+That means a survivorship policy can provide the liquidity needed to transfer business ownership if both partners die.
 Or, the death benefit can be divided among the partners' heirs to help ensure they are financially prepared to take over the business.

-• Medical issues workaround.
-A survivorship policy can be a more cost-effective way to get coverage in situations where one spouse cannot afford individual life insurance due to a medical condition, but the other is in good health.
+• Medical issues workaround: A survivorship policy can be a more cost-effective way to get coverage in situations where one spouse is in good health but the other cannot qualify for an individual life insurance policy due to health issues.

-• Charitable giving.
-A survivorship life policy can be set up to leave a legacy to a specific charity upon the death of both policyholders.
+• Charitable giving: A survivorship life policy can be set up to leave a legacy to a specific charity upon the death of both policyholders.
 The flexibility of universal life can make it valuable for this use.
-It allows you to grow tax-deferred cash value that can still be accessed, as well as raise or reduce your premiums as needed.6
+It allows you to grow tax-deferred cash value that can still be accessed, as well as raise or reduce your premiums as needed.6 These policies can also provide a legacy for charitable beneficiaries.

 Policy cost and options to consider